Opening Hours Open 7 days a week

 The court might not enforce the existing order if they think that your ex-partner is not following it because:

-- they have a good reason
+• They have a good reason

-- it’s better for your children to do something different
+• It’s better for your children to do something different

-You can go back to the court if you do not agree with their decision or your situation changes.
+You can go back to the court if you do not agree with their decision or if your situation changes.

-You can use application form C100 apply to the family court to end (discharge) a Child Arrangements Order that’s not working, or is not relevant to you and your children any more.
+You can use application form C100 to apply to the family court to end (discharge) a Child Arrangements Order that’s not working, or is not relevant to you and your children any more.

 If your order ends at a fixed time (‘time-limited’), you can make your own Child Arrangements Agreement afterwards without mutual consent and without involving the court.